Call For Projects

 We teach students to develop software from a multidisciplinary perspective: our mission is to help our students to integrate their technical expertise with their professional communication skills, that is their writing, speaking, project management and teaming skills.
 Each project team will have a technical advisor assigned to them who will help guide the students as they explore requirements, outline the design of their system, implement per that design, and then create/execute a test plan.
 A technical communicator also works with the students (along with the technical advisors) on their presentation and documentation skills.
 Guidance on team matters and project management techniques is also provided by the Center.
 Mentors from our industrial partners/sponsoring companies orient students to the company's domain and any particular software environment that may be specific to the company.

-The fee ($7500K/project for Fall 2024) given from our sponsoring companies helps with Center operating expenses; this fee does not imply any type of contractual agreement between our sponsors and the Center/students.
+The fee ($7500K/project for Spring 2025) given from our sponsoring companies helps with Center operating expenses; this fee does not imply any type of contractual agreement between our sponsors and the Center/students.
 Sponsors are asked to help mentor their Senior Design student team (4-5 students) throughout the semester.
 Our priority is to educate students and prepare them for their next chapter by using "real-world" scenarios and mentorship.

 Project Proposals: What Makes a Good Project?